mleggett25/Walmart-Sales-Analysis/README.md

 walmart_data['Holiday_Flag'].unique()
 ```

 Since it was a boolean field, I created a new column called 'Holiday_Week' to convert the 'Holiday_Flag' variable from an integer to an object.
-I replaced the 1 and 0 values with the actualy text of what they signified - Holiday Week and Not Holiday Week respectively.
+I replaced the 1 and 0 values with the actual text of what they signified - Holiday Week and Not Holiday Week respectively.
 I then dropped the 'Holiday_Flag' variable.
 This will help make the data more readable and easier to understand for data visualizations.

 ```
 # Create new column Holiday_Week to convert Holiday_Flag variable from integer to object, then drop Holiday_Flag